camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

   - An element that becomes nested in a newly added sub-process
   - An element that was nested in a sub-process is no longer nested in that sub-process
 - Mapping instructions cannot change the element type
-- Mapping instructions cannot change the task implementation, e.g. from a job worker user task to a zeebe user task
+- Mapping instructions cannot change the task implementation, e.g. from a job worker user task to a Zeebe user task
 - The process instance must be in a wait state, i.e. waiting for an event or external input like job completion.
 It may not be taking a sequence flow or triggering an event while migrating the instance

 A full overview of error codes can be found in the [migration command](/apis-tools/zeebe-api/gateway-service.md#migrateprocessinstance-rpc).